-Lisa Call is the Regional Career Specialists for the Midlands Education and Business Alliance.
-In this role she develops, coordinates and evaluates career awareness programs for elementary, middle and high school students, parents and educators.
+Lisa Call has been with MEBA since 1999.
+She is one of 16 Regional Career Specialists in S.C.
+In this role, Lisa develops, coordinates and evaluates career awareness programs for elementary, middle and high school students, parents and educators.
 She also connects businesses and schools by developing extended learning opportunities, internships, co-ops and job shadowing opportunities for teachers and students.
-Prior to her work with MEBA, Call was a Marketing Education teacher for 6 years at Vidalia Comprehensive High School.
-Call has been with MEBA since 1999, serving as the Workforce Development Director, Regional Career Specialist and Chief Operating Officer before being named the Regional Career Specialist in August 2014.

-Call is a graduate of Marshall University, College of Education, where she earned a Bachelor of Arts in Marketing Education 9-12.
-Her industry certificates include Global Career Development Facilitator (GCDF) and Global Career Development Facilitator Instructor (GCDFI) and she is also a certified “Bridges Out of Poverty” lifetime trainer.
-Call is a graduate of Leadership Lexington County and serves on several local and state boards, including South Carolina HOSA and the South Carolina Transportation Education Business Alliance.
+Lisa is a graduate of Marshall University, College of Education, having earned a B.A. in Marketing Education 9-12.
+Her industry certificates include Global Career Development Facilitator/Instructor(GCDF & GCDFI).
+She is also a certified “Bridges Out of Poverty” lifetime trainer.
+Lisa is a graduate of Leadership Lexington County and serves on several local and state boards, including South Carolina HOSA and the South Carolina Transportation Education Business Alliance.

 Samantha has been with MEBA since 2008.
 She works to involve businesses and industries across the 16 career clusters to plan and develop career programs and activities for Midlands educators, students and parents.
 She discovers resources that foster collaboration related to current curriculum and work skills needed today and tomorrow.